What is Bitcoin Gold? Everything You Need to Know About the Hard Fork

 Although Bitcoin Gold is a hard fork of the original Bitcoin blockchain, it’s not really a competitor to Bitcoin.
 While other hard forks, like Bitcoin Cash, cannibalized some miners from the Bitcoin network to work on the new blockchain, Bitcoin Gold’s anti-ASIC algorithm means virtually none of Bitcoin’s current miners will want to switch to mining BTG.

 The one advantage that Bitcoin Gold has is wide dispersal.
-Everyone on the Bitcoin network will receive Bitcoin Gold, so there’s potential for widespread adoption.
-Whether Bitcoin users will hold, use, or immediately sell Bitcoin Gold remains to be seen.
+Everyone on the Bitcoin network received will receive BTG, so there’s potential for widespread adoption.

 Bitcoin Gold vs Bitcoin, Bitcoin Cash, & SegWit2x